thoughtco/statamic-starter-kit/README.md

 If you don't need any classes, simply leave the attribute out.
 Any classes should be specified directly in the html and not left to the client to input.

 - **Video:** A series of fields that will allow the output of a 3rd party or local video using the code below.
-This should be use for all video output.
+This should be used for all video output.

 ```
   {{ partial:_partials/snippets/video video_type="{video_type}" }}